luova-club/SSO/API documentation.md

 - Ensure to securely store and handle user passwords.
 - Use HTTPS for secure communication.
 - Implement proper error handling in your client applications.

----

-Feel free to customize the documentation further based on your specific implementation and requirements.
-Add more details, such as request/response examples, additional endpoints, or any security considerations specific to your SSO platform.